Larpoux/tau_doc/pages/fs/guides/fs-tau_dev.md

 Flutter Sound is a free and Open Source project.
 Several contributors have already contributed to Flutter Sound.
 Specially :

 - @hyochan who is the Flutter Sound father
-- @salvatore373 who wrote the Track Player
-- @bsutton who wrote the UI Widgets
-- @larpoux who add several codec supports
+- @larpoux who add several codec supports and the Streams support

 **We really need your contributions.**
 Pull Requests are welcome and will be considered very carefully.